Sprillow/embedded-holochain-runner/README.md

 A library that makes it VERY easy to run Holochain as a library, from your own binary, with great defaults

+You can find this crate on crates.io: https://crates.io/crates/embedded_holochain_runner

 ## How it will work

 `datastore_path` is most important.
 If existing persisted Holochain conductor files